darksidewalker/dasiwa-comfyui-installer/README.md

 ---

-## 2. Customizing `custom_nodes.txt`
+## 2. Customizing `custom_nodes.local.txt`
-You can modify this file locally to change which extensions are installed.
+You can modify/create this file locally to change which extensions are installed.
 The installer identifies special requirements based on flags added to the end of the URL:

 * **Standard:** `https://github.com/user/repo`
     * A standard git clone.